DevExpress/devextreme-documentation/concepts/Common/Security Considerations/20 HTML Encoding/10 Encoding User Input.md

         editorValue = '';

-        onFormSubmit = function(e) {
+        onFormSubmit (e) {
             // ...
-            // Encode editorValue here with your favorite sanitizing tool before sending this value to the server
+            // Encode this.editorValue here with your favorite sanitizing tool before sending this value to the server
             // ...

             e.preventDefault();